Revised 15/28 October 2013

 KAIMUKI (macgillivrayi x archboldiana)

-D-Mathilde (carnosa x serpens), 1/2", fuzzy, creamy white flowers on a pretty compact vine with ovate leaves.
+D-Mathilde (serpens x carnosa), 1/2", fuzzy, creamy white flowers on a pretty compact vine with ovate leaves.
 EB hybrid

-D- Margaret (coronaria x lauterbachii), large (3"), a slightly cupped, green and pink corolla with yellow corona, full sun to do best.
-New EG hybrid
+D- Margaret (coronaria x lauterbachii), large (3"), a slightly cupped, pink and red corolla with yellow corona, full sun to do best.
+EG hybrid

 MARGARET - Probably Ed's second best hybrid

 D- Monette (coronaria x lauterbachii), large (3"), slightly cupped white or pink corona with red center, few in umbel, on a large vine.
 Full sun to do best.
 EG hybrid.
 An Eriostemma.
 Ed's selected "Monette" looks much like the long sought after H. gigas, from New Guinea.
-Ed's best hybrid.
+I think that this is Ed's best hybrid.

 D- (archboldiana x onychiodes) 2", very dark flower on a plant that looks similar to (mac x arch).
 EG hybrid